Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 Feel the Force – Global Hydrogen Review Winter Edition

 Brian Peters at Interface explores how force measurement sensors can make production, storage, and monitoring solutions for hydrogen more efficient.
-The road to hydrogen becoming a real solution to meeting the renewable energy demand has been filled with hundreds of technological advancements.
+The road to hydrogen becoming a real solution for meeting renewable energy demand has been paved with hundreds of technological advancements.
 One of the lesser-known but extremely critical solutions to making hydrogen a reality on a large scale is force measurement.
 Force sensors are capable of being used at every level of hydrogen advancement, from harnessing the power of hydrogen to storing, monitoring, and transporting it – and more use cases for hydrogen applications are being implemented frequently.
 Read the article here.

 Interface Introduces New LCM Systems Leaders and Celebrates Exceeding Key Growth Targets for 2023